 Equine Veterinarian: Career Summary, Job Outlook and Education Requirements

-Equine vets specialize in the treatment of horses.
+Horses can be seen everywhere from rodeos to dressage meets to Olympic competitions.
+Equine vets are specialty veterinarians for horses.
+They can have their own clinics or work for barns or organizations that take care of or board a large number of horses.
 They need a Doctor of Veterinary Medicine degree, and they may complete a postgraduate internship in equine care.
+Their duties could include examining horses to diagnose health problems, treating injuries, performing surgery, prescribing medication, euthanizing sick or injured horses, providing vaccinations and advising owners regarding the care of their horses.
 The following chart gives an overview of what you need to know to enter this profession.

 |Degree Required||Bachelor's degree & Doctor of Veterinary Medicine degree from an accredited school|